Applications are now open for Spring 2021 | Apply today

 The Pathway offers you an opportunity to establish a high Graduate GPA in order to meet admission requirements.
 This is also a great option if you are interested in taking a few MCS courses.

-Through the Pathway, you choose and complete any three 500-level (3) courses (such as the three courses that make up the MasterTrack™ Certificate in Big Data) that are part of the MCS degree program as a non-degree student.
+Through the Pathway, you choose and complete any three 500-level (3) courses (such as the three courses that make up the MasterTrack™ Certificate in Big Data or three courses from the MasterTrack™ Certificate in AI and Machine Learning) that are part of the MCS degree program as a non-degree student.
 If you complete all three courses with a 3.00 GPA on the first attempt within a year, you have demonstrated the ability to succeed in the subject matter and can apply to the degree program using this new GPA.
 The courses you complete in the pathway with a B or better will apply towards the MCS degree, once admitted.

 Additionally, students who complete nine (9) graduate credits with a “B” or better, do not need to demonstrate English Proficiency.
 So if you successfully complete the Pathway, you will have satisfied the English Proficiency requirement.

-Participating in the MasterTrack Certificate in Big Data program provides you the same online learning experience as taking the MCS degree program on Coursera.
+Participating in any of the MasterTrack Certificate programs (Big Data, AI and Machine Learning, Cybersecurity, or Software Engineering) will provide you the same online learning experience as taking the MCS degree program on Coursera.
 You’ll get to know what it’s like being an online student learning at the master’s level with live expert instruction and feedback combined with interactive team-based learning.

 Tuition for the complete degree program is $15,000 ($1,500/course).
 Consisting of 10 classes for a total of 30 credit hours, the term length for each class is 7.5 weeks.